 On the ground floor, there’s plenty of flexible space, and lots of room for guests including the Guard Room, which has a snooker/pool table.
 Blair House has beautiful reception rooms including two sitting rooms, one with an open fire, large and comfortable sofas, and the Cecily Blair sitting room has a television.

 The 1668 Drawing Room stretches almost the length of the house, and during the day, has sunlight flooding in from all sides.
 By evening, it’s a fantastic room for cocktails, or after-dinner games.
 The oak-panelled dining room is called after the man who had it built – William Fordyce Blair – in the 1800s.
-It can be arranged to seat from between eighteen to fifty guests.
-Should you wish to hold a gala dinner, or similar, then the 1668 drawing room can seat up to eighty guests.
+It can be arranged to seat from between eighteen to forty guests.
+Should you wish to hold a gala dinner, or similar, then the 1668 drawing room can seat up to seventy guests.
 The Ingle Room and the Undercroft are both great spaces for drinks or dancing and can be arranged to suit your plans.

 Blair Estate stretches over 220 acres of ancient woodland, parkland and private gardens.
 The gardens are being slowly restored to their former glory, including the planting of an orchard in the walled garden.
 The family are working with the designer of Glyndebourne’s fabulous gardens, John Hoyland, in resurrecting the Herbaceous Border, by the house.
 The gardens are very much a place for guests to enjoy, and there’s a croquet lawn, table tennis, and lots of space for hide-and-seek.
 The staff can also arrange an organised activity of mini-highland games, falconry, foraging combined with wild-dining, primal adventures, and a gin or whisky tasting.